ReynkeDeVos/name_shuffler_cli/README.md

 # Name Shuffler

-A modern CLI tool that shuffles names into random groups of specified size.
+A modern CLI tool that shuffles names randomly into groups.

 ## Demo